hall-lab/cloud-polices/PITCHME.md

 ---

+# README

+A README file in the top level of the bucket provides additional notes.

+---

+### README Spec

+* what should be included?
+* what should the file name be?

+---

 # Scripts

-Helper scripts are available for making buckets, adding labels, and auditing.
-These will be available in a docker image, and from a github repo.
+Helper scripts will be available via docker image and github repo for making buckets, adding labels, and auditing.

 ---